Welcome to the DMZ at Ryerson University!

 The DMZ is based at Ryerson, but it’s not just for students; this unique community is home to entrepreneurs and innovators of all ages from across Toronto, Canada and the world.
 Overlooking the heart of downtown Toronto at Yonge-Dundas Square, the DMZ is a hub of innovation and collaboration.

-Five years after launching, more than 180 startups have incubated at the DMZ.
-They’ve raised over $70 million in seed funding and have fostered the creation of more than 1,500 jobs.
-They’ve acquired customers, won awards, grown their teams, and developed products and solutions that are positively changing lives and businesses in Canada and abroad.
+Six years after launching, 260 startups have incubated at the DMZ.
+They’ve raised $206 million in seed funding and have fostered the creation of more than 2,407 jobs.
+They’ve acquired customers, won awards, grown their teams and developed products and solutions that are positively changing lives and businesses in Canada and abroad.

 Entrepreneurship isn’t a trend; it’s key to the future of economic prosperity in Canada.
 The DMZ is helping strengthen that future by fuelling the success of emerging entrepreneurial leaders.